srcML/nameCollector/README.md

 # To run:

-Prints out all the user defined identifier names, the syntactic category, and position in file.
-It takes a single file in srcML using --position option.
+Generate the srcML for the given source code file using the --position option.
+Then run nameCollector.

 `srcml foo.cpp --position -o foo.cpp.xml`

-`./nameCollector foo.cpp.xml`
+`./nameCollector foo.cpp.xml -c -o results.csv`

 `./nameCollector --help`

-# Output

 Output is in CVS with -c option or plain text report.
 An output file can be specified with -o option.